AnEmortalKid/scryhub/docs/guide-steps/lookup-card-msg.md

         });
     }

-    // keep the channel open for the async call return true;
+    // keep the channel open for sendResponse return true;
 });
 ```